STOCKPORT, CHESHIRE, ENGLAND

 Sunday's keener was young and blessed with a strong voice.
 She began mournfully, but her singing was interrupted by the cries from upstairs so often that by lunch time she was singing raucously at the top of her voice, slapping her knee and stamping her foot to the rhythm of the fiddles and drums which appeared as the day progressed.
 Those drunk enough danced irreverently to the tunes played out.
 Those not drunk enough watched on approvingly.
 It was a distraction from the drama going on upstairs and the decomposing body on the table.
 It was a very Irish wake indeed.

-A young curate from St Mary’s came in the early afternoon and consulted with John.
+A young curate from St Mary's came in the early afternoon and consulted with John.
 He clearly did not approve of the Irish way of seeing off the dead, but he respectfully said nothing and discussed a time to suit himself and the family.
 The smell of the body removed any doubt about whether or not it was safe to bury Nan.
-He agreed to a 4 o’clock funeral that very day and left to make arrangements.
+He agreed to a 4 o'clock funeral that very day and left to make arrangements.
 John went upstairs to tell Nancy.
 She burst into tears.
 She was to miss the funeral of her own daughter.
 But she knew it was best to have it today.
-A funeral on Monday meant time off from the mill for the whole family and a loss of wages that they could not afford, especially with them being short a wage since Nan’s illness began.
-And even if it had waited until Monday, Nancy would have still missed it.
-It seemed like cruelty heaped on unbearable grief to her and she wondered, not for the first time, at the unkindness of the Holy Mother, for had she not been a mother herself?
+A funeral on Monday meant time off from the mill for the whole family and a loss of wages that they could not afford, especially with them being short a wage since Nan's illness began.
+And even if they had waited until Monday, Nancy would have still missed it.
+It seemed like cruelty heaped on unbearable grief and she wondered, not for the first time, at the unkindness of the Holy Mother, for had Mary not been a mother herself?

 The coffin was taken from the house at a half past three, carried on the shoulders of brothers John and Jim Elliott, Dahdo Joe and Dahdo Jimmy, young Joseph and Billy Harrop.
 It was a cool, cloudy day and a light drizzle dampened their hats and shoulders as they made their way down Lower Hillgate towards St Mary's.
 The curate walked sombrely before it, with family, friends and neighbours following behind the coffin.
 Nancy's absence from the funeral was noted but not commented on, for everyone by now knew the reason for it.